Pro Se: Speech & Debate Mentoring Program for Justice-Impacted Youth

-- Creating a community of practice among the “Speech & Debate Coaches” to evaluate the pilot program and curriculum, and to discuss workshop improvements.
+- A community of practice among the Speech & Debate Coaches evaluates the pilot program and curriculum and discusses workshop improvements.

 The Community Foundation of Herkimer & Oneida Counties, M&T Bank/Partners Trust Bank Charitable Fund (pilot program), Engaged Cornell (seed grant)

 Matthew Saleh (PI), LaWanda Cook and Timothy McNutt (Co-PIs), Katie Brendli Brown (Key Staff)